Crypto regulations in Switzerland

 FINMA audit and enforcement proceedings in connection with mining

-FINMA is generally positive about blockchain technology, but closely monitors all market participants to ensure that the Swiss blockchain network remains free from fraud, especially in the context of ICO.
-He regularly highlights the risks associated with investors and undertakes to take measures against ICO business models that violate or circumvent regulatory laws.
+FINMA tends to be positive about blockchain technology, but closely monitors all market participants to ensure that the Swiss blockchain network remains fraud-free, especially in the context of the ICO.
+He regularly highlights risks associated with investors and undertakes to take action against ICO business models that violate or circumvent regulatory laws.

-An example is the beginning in July 2018 of FINMA enforcement proceedings against Envion AG, a Swiss mining company, for violating Swiss financial regulations in the context of its ICO.
-This led to the FINMA ruling that the company was engaged in deposit raising activities without a proper bank license, and ordered the liquidation of the company as a result of bankruptcy.
+As an example, in July 2018, FINMA commenced legal proceedings against Swiss mining company Envion AG for violation of Swiss financial regulations in the context of its ICO.
+This led FINMA to conclude that the company was collecting deposits without a bank license and ordered the company to be liquidated as a result of bankruptcy.

-Since the regulatory status of token mining activities may raise some questions, it is always recommended that a letter from FINMA about the inadmissibility of actions, for example, in relation to a specific miner’s activity, in order to obtain legal certainty that the proposed activity meets the requirements. all regulatory laws (see Section II.iv).
+Since the regulatory status of token mining activities may raise some questions, it is always recommended that a letter from FINMA on non-admissibility, for example, in relation to a specific mining activity, to ensure legal certainty that the proposed activity meets the requirements. all regulations (Section II.IV).

-As for the organizational and legal form for token issuers, two types of forms are usually used: a fund and a joint-stock company.
+With regard to the legal and organizational form for token issuers, two types of forms are commonly used: a fund and a joint stock company.

-The Fund offers full independence and control of the board of the fund, since there are no shareholders in it.
-However, its assets must be used in accordance with the purpose of the fund, as specified in the founding act.
-Consequently, the distribution of profits is limited to this purpose, and it is impossible to distribute profits among the founders.
-In addition, each fund is additionally subject to state supervision.
-Please note that some tax benefits are available for foundations or joint stock companies pursuing both public and non-profit goals.
-However, the conditions for obtaining such exceptions are very strict and are usually not met by ICO organizations.
+The Fund ensures full independence and control of the Board of Directors of the Fund, as there are no shareholders.
+However, its assets must be used in accordance with the purposes of the fund as specified in the constituent instrument.
+Hence, profit distribution is limited to this purpose and it is not possible to distribute profits among the founders.
+In addition, each fund is additionally subject to State control.
+Please note that some tax exemptions are granted to foundations or joint stock companies pursuing both government and non-commercial purposes.
+However, the conditions for such exemptions are very strict and are not usually met by ICO organizations.

-In the context of an ICO, to the extent that there is, at least partially, a commercial purpose, and the issuer does not pursue a non-commercial purpose, the legal form of the Swiss fund is not suitable in most cases. .
-Its rigid structure does not provide the flexibility that is usually necessary, in particular, since the founders do not have ownership rights or any other control over the assets or funds of the fund and do not have legal means to influence the conduct of the fund’s activities.
-Instead, a joint stock company is a more appropriate type of corporate form for ICO issuers.
+In the context of ICO, to the extent that there is, at least in part, a commercial purpose and the issuer does not pursue a non-commercial purpose, the legal form of the Swiss foundation is in most cases not appropriate. .
+Its rigid structure did not provide the flexibility that was usually necessary, particularly since the founders had no property rights oror other control over the assets or funds of the fund and have no legal means to influence the implementation of the fund’s activities.
+Instead, a joint-stock company is a more appropriate type of corporate form for ICO issuers.

-An ICO issuer registered as a joint stock company must have – if it is not registered with a contribution in kind – a paid-up capital of 50,000 Swiss francs (with a minimum authorized capital of 100,000 Swiss francs) deposited in a Swiss bank. .
-However, after registration, there are no restrictions regarding the place of account management.
+An ICO issuer registered as a joint-stock company must have paid-up capital of CHF 50,000 (with a minimum authorised capital of CHF 100,000)deposited with a Swiss bank. .
+However, after registration, there are no restrictions on the place of management of the account.
 The issuer may also have an account with a foreign bank.

-The Issuer must comply with regulatory requirements to the extent applicable to the issuer, as specified in sections II-VI.
+The issuer must comply with the regulatory requirements to the extent that they are applicable to the issuer as specified in sections II to VI.

-Depending on the classification of the issued tokens, the token issuer may be subject to AMLA if it performs financial intermediation (see Section V.ii).
-In the context of ICOs and tokens, the issuance of means of payment that cannot be used exclusively with the issuer, the provision of services related to payment transactions in the form of money and asset transfer services or money exchange services are, for example, financial.
-Mediation activities (see Section V).
+Depending on the classification of issued tokens, the token issuer can be subordinated to AMLA if it performs financial intermediation (see Section V.II).
+In the context of ICOs and tokens, the issuance of means of payment that cannot be used exclusively with the issuer, the provision of services related to payment transactions in the form of money and asset transfer services or money exchange services, for example, are financial.
+Mediation (section V).